UMAprotocol/UMIPs/UMIPs/umip-157.md

 The `amountToReturn` should be set to `max(-netSendAmount, 0)`.

 The `l2TokenAddress` is the corresponding L2 token address for the `l1Token` in the previous section.
-Note: see above sections for how to map L1 and L2 tokens via events on L1.
-This mapping should be done according to the highest `quoteTimestamp` of any relays in the group.
+Note: see [above section](#matching-l2-tokens-and-l1-tokens) for how to map L1 and L2 tokens via events on L1.
+This mapping should be done according to the highest
+`quoteTimestamp` of any relays in the group.
 If no relays are present, then as of the previous successful proposal.

 `refundAmounts` and `refundAddresses` are just computed by grouping the relays in this group by the `relayer` and